USS Stout: Operation Odyssey Dawn

 On 19 March 2011, in conjunction with other US Navy ships, the destroyer launched Tomahawk cruise missiles at Libyan air defenses as part of Operation Odyssey Dawn.

 Syrian civil war

-On 28 August 2013, the US Navy announced that a fifth Arleigh Burke-class destroyer, Stout, was en route to join the other four destroyers deployed in the eastern Mediterranean Sea amid allegations that the regime of Syrian President Bashar al-Assad used chemical weapons during the ongoing Syrian civil war, including the 2013 Ghouta attacks.
+On 28 August 2013, the US Navy announced that Stout, was en route to join four other Arleigh Burke-class destroyers deployed in the eastern Mediterranean Sea amid allegations that the regime of Syrian President Bashar al-Assad used chemical weapons during the ongoing Syrian civil war, including the 2013 Ghouta attacks.

 Navy record for longest stint at sea

 On 3 October 2020, Stout moored in Rota, Spain, after 215 days consecutively at sea, surpassing the Navy's known record of 206 days at sea previously held by carrier USS Dwight D. Eisenhower and cruiser USS San Jacinto.
 The unusually long deployment was as a result of the COVID-19 pandemic and operational requirements.

 Honors and awards

 On 16 February 2007, Stout was awarded the 2006 Battle "E".